offendo/fewshot/README.md

 {"prompt":"test6"}
 ```

-Now, we can process a file of prompts called `inputs.json` with the instruction `"Solve the following task"`, fetching `n = 1` examples by nearest BLEU score.
+Now, we can process a file of prompts called `inputs.json` with the instruction `"Solve the following task."`, fetching `n = 1` examples by nearest BLEU score.
 Outputs will be written to `stdout` by default.

 ``` sh
 ❯ python src/fewshot/fewshot.py              \